texfaq/texfaq.github.io/FAQ-graphicspath.md

 ---
+title:  Importing graphics from ''somewhere else''
 section: Graphics
 date: 2014-06-10
 ---

-# Importing graphics from ''somewhere else''

 By default, graphics commands like `\includegraphics` look ''wherever TeX files are found'' for the graphic file they're being